SsangYong Tivoli SUV - MPG, running costs & CO2

 The Tivoli requires a service every 12,500 miles or 12 months, whichever comes first.
 A major service will be required after 25,000 miles.
 SsangYong offers service plans to make maintenance costs easy to budget for, which work out at about £20 per month.

 The Tivoli comes with one of the best warranties on the market.
 It’s covered for seven years and 150,000 miles, while replacement brake pads and clutch plates are also covered for the first year.
 These common ‘wear and tear’ parts aren’t covered by the otherwise-excellent warranties offered by rivals Hyundai and Kia.
-Hyundai offers a five-year/unlimited-mileage cover, while Kia places a 100,000-mile limit on its seven-year policy.
+Hyundai offers a five-year/unlimited-mileage cover, while MG and Kia place 80,000-mile and 100,000-mile limits on their seven-year policies respectively.